thoughtgears/poc-bidirectional-auth/README.md

 #### Aws app

-A simple `GET /` endpoint that will connect to a project in GCP and get data from a firestore collection to respond to the requester.
+A simple `GET /` endpoint that will connect to a project in GCP and set and get data from a firestore collection to respond to the requester.

 #### GCP app